PowerDNS/pdns/docs/http-api/zone.rst

 Backends might implement additional features (by coincidence or not).
 These things are not supported through the API.

-When creating a slave zone, it is recommended to not set any of ``nameservers``, ``rrsets`` or ``zone``.
+When creating a secondary zone, it is recommended to not set any of ``nameservers``, ``rrsets`` or ``zone``.

 Examples